 - Place arrowroot flour in bowl.

-- Now, individually place each of the chicken cutlets into the flour and dredge both sides so that they are evenly coated in the flour.
+- Now, individually place each of the chicken cutlets into the flour and lightly dredge both sides so that they are evenly coated in the flour (don't cake it on too heavily, just a light dust).
 Set aside on a clean plate while you finish dredging the rest of the cutlets.
 There will be a little of the arrowroot flour left in the bowl, don't discard it yet, you'll need a little for the sauce later.

-- Now, heat a large skillet (be sure the skillet has a lid that fits it) over medium-high heat.
-Add in 1 tbsp. olive oil and 1 tbsp. ghee.
-Swirl the pan so that the ghee melts then, brown your chicken cutlets in batches so that you don't overcrowd the pan--I do about 3 at a time and brown each side for about 2 minutes (they don't need to be cooked through, just lightly browned).
+- Now, heat a large skillet (be sure the skillet has a lid) over medium-high heat.
+Add in 2 tbsp. olive oil.
+When hot, add the chicken to the oil and brown your chicken cutlets in batches so that you don't overcrowd the pan--I do about 3-4 at a time and brown each side for about 3-4 minutes (they don't need to be cooked through, just lightly browned).
 Once both sides are brown, set them aside on a plate and continue to brown all of the chickens.
-About halfway through this process or when the oil is all soaked up, add in 1 more tbsp. of olive oil and 1 more tbsp. of ghee.
+About halfway through this process if your skillet is dry, add in 1 more tbsp. of olive oil if needed.

-- Once all of your chicken is brown, reduce heat to low.
+- Once all of your chicken is browned and set aside, reduce heat to low.

 - Now nestle all of the chicken back into the sauce, you gotta work it a bit to get it all in there depending on your skillet size but its okay if not all of the chicken is completely submerged.
 You just want to be sure that each cutlet is at least partially submerged in the sauce so that none of them dry up.